 Residential Aged Care Funding Reform Working Group

-We will meet regularly with this working group, set up in November 2019, to discuss ways to develop and implement policy on residential aged care funding reform.
+This group was set up in November 2019 and meets regularly to discuss ways to develop and implement policy on residential aged care funding reform.

 Find out more about the Residential Aged Care Funding Reform Working Group, including membership and communiques.

-From 2017 to 2019 we met regularly with a group of aged care managers, clinicians, finance officers and other administrators to discuss residential aged care funding reform policy development and implementation.
+From 2017 to 2019 this group of aged care managers, clinicians, finance officers and other administrators met regularly to discuss residential aged care funding reform policy development and implementation.